Slugger Ann: Early life and career

 Uglialoro was of Italian descent and had two daughters, Josephine and Genevieve Uglialoro.
 Genevieve was the mother of performance artist Jackie Curtis, whom Slugger Ann largely raised.
 Jackie frequently visited the bar, and some of Curtis's artistic work was inspired by the clientele at Slugger Ann's.
 Uglialoro also employed transgender icon Candy Darling as a barmaid.

 She earned her nickname "Slugger Ann" while working as a taxi dancer in the 1920s and 1930s in New York City.
 When men attempted to grope her while dancing, she would punch them.
 This assertive behavior proved useful when she opened her bar on the corner of 12th Street and 2nd Avenue, near St. Mark's Church, in the early 1950s.
 Uglialoro was present at the bar daily, lived in an apartment behind it, and served as superintendent for the apartments above the building.
 Several television shows, including Naked City, were filmed outside the establishment.
-Physically, Slugger Ann resembled Mae West, with a large frame and blonde hair.
+Slugger Ann resembled Mae West, with a large frame and blonde hair.